 Tax Research Sites – Free

-Legal Bitstream this tax research site contains a database offering tax cases (1990 to present) though even then not all the tax cases are available for these years.
-You can find tax regulations (1981 to present), and published and non-published IRS material.
-Documents published in the Internal Revenue Bulletin (IRB) are included in this database.
-These documents consist of Revenue Rulings (1954 to present), Revenue Procedures (1955 to present), Announcements (1990 to present), Notices (1980 to present), Treasury Decisions (both temporary and final regulations) (1954 to present), Proposed Regulations (1981 to present), Delegation Orders (1955 to present) and Executive Orders (1954 to present).
-Other non-published IRS Materials included in this database (i.e., documents that are not published in the IRB) include Technical Memoranda and News Releases, Private Letter Rulings, General Counsel Memoranda and Actions on Decisions.
+Legal Bitstream is a tax research site that offers a database of tax cases dating from 1990 to the present, although not all tax cases from these years may be available.
+In addition to tax cases, the site provides access to tax regulations from 1981 to the present, as well as published and non-published IRS materials.
+The database includes all documents published in the Internal Revenue Bulletin (IRB), such as Revenue Rulings (from 1954 to present), Revenue Procedures (from 1955 to present), Announcements (from 1990 to present), Notices (from 1980 to present), Treasury Decisions (both temporary and final regulations) (from 1954 to present), Proposed Regulations (from 1981 to present), Delegation Orders (from 1955 to present), and Executive Orders (from 1954 to present).
+Additionally, the database includes other non-published IRS materials, such as Technical Memoranda, News Releases, Private Letter Rulings, General Counsel Memoranda, and Actions on Decisions.

-This tax research site allows you to obtain federal court dockets (i.e., all materials filed by the court or by any party (including amicus curiae) in a court proceeding).
-Currently this site provides access to all federal district civil, criminal, and bankruptcy courts, as well as the U.S. Supreme Court, Federal Court of Claims, and the Court of International Trade.
+Court Dockets is a valuable resource for obtaining federal court dockets, which include all materials filed by the court or by any party (including amicus curiae) in a court proceeding.
+The site currently provides access to all federal district civil, criminal, and bankruptcy courts, as well as the U.S. Supreme Court, Federal Court of Claims, and the Court of International Trade.

-In addition to court opinions for federal appellate, district and bankruptcy court opinions.
-This project provides free online access to federal court opinions in 64 courts and provides access to more than 750,000 opinions, many dating back to 2004.
-Collections on FDsys are divided into appellate, district or bankruptcy court opinions and are text-searchable across courts.
-The only problem with this site is it is not user friendly.
-Many of its documents, unlike GS, are in a pdf type format.
-You should carefully review the instructions before attempting to use GPO for tax research.
-GPO primary law information is also an excellent source for your tax research.
-This includes the Code of Federal Regulations, the Federal Register, the U.S. Tax Code, and legislative history documents such as the Congressional Record, committee reports and hearings.
-GPO recently added the U.S. Statutes at Large (SL) from 1951-2011.
-The SL is the official source for federal laws and concurrent resolutions passed by Congress.
-They are compilations of “slip laws,” bills enacted by both chambers of Congress and signed by the President.
-Though many people look to the US Code to find the law, many sections of the Code are not the "official" law.
+In addition to court opinions, GPO provides access to other important legal documents, such as the Code of Federal Regulations, the Federal Register, the U.S. Tax Code, and legislative history documents like the Congressional Record, committee reports, and hearings.
+Recently, GPO has added the U.S. Statutes at Large (SL) from 1951-2011.
+The SL is the official source for federal laws and concurrent resolutions passed by Congress, and as such, it provides a crucial resource for tax research.
+Although many people look to the US Code to find the law, many sections of the Code are not the "official" law.
 An office within the House of Representatives reorganizes the contents of the slip laws into the 50 titles that make up the US Code, but unless the reorganized document (the US Code) is itself passed by Congress and signed into law by the President, it remains an unofficial source of US law.
-At this time, only half of the titles of the US Code (not including title 26 – Internal Revenue Code) have been enacted by Congress, and thus are law themselves.
+Only half of the titles of the US Code (excluding title 26 – Internal Revenue Code) have been enacted by Congress and thus are law themselves.

-TheFreeDictionary’s legal dictionary from West’s Encyclopedia of American Law, Edition 2, contains more than 4,000 entries detailing terms, concepts, events, movements, cases, and individuals significant to United States law.
-This dictionary also incorporates The People’s Law Dictionary, which is regarded by many legal professionals as one of the most practical works of its kind.
-This dictionary is a comprehensive source of meanings and use for thousands of today’s most common legal terms.
+West’s Encyclopedia of American Law, Edition 2, offers a legal dictionary with over 4,000 entries covering a wide range of legal terms, concepts, events, movements, cases, and individuals that are significant in United States law.
+The dictionary also includes The People’s Law Dictionary, which is highly regarded by legal professionals as one of the most practical resources of its kind.
+With extensive coverage of thousands of the most common legal terms in use today, The People's Law Dictionary is an excellent reference tool for anyone looking to gain a deeper understanding of legal language and concepts.
+Whether you are a student, legal professional, or simply interested in law, this dictionary provides a comprehensive source of meanings and usage for key legal terms.